pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 <img src="/assets/images/base-geometry-visualization.png" width="250" height="250" />

 {: .note }
 The absolute dimensions of the leaf base geometry are not important, since the base geometry is scaled to the correct size in the LSD sampling phase.
-Only the shape of the base geometry is reserved.
+Only the shape of the base geometry is preserved.

 ## Setting petiole length limits

-The leaf petioles are sampled unifromly from the interval defined to the `LeafProperties`struct:
+The leaf petioles are sampled unifromly from the interval defined to the `LeafProperties` struct:

 ```matlab
 LeafProperties.petioleLengthLimits = [0.08 0.10];
 ```

-The units of the length limits are meters.
+The units of the length limits are meters, so in this case the petioles are sampled between 8 and 10 centimeters.

 ## Defining target leaf distributions